lukka/run-cmake/README.md

               ⬬ END

-  `*` On Windows agents, the MSVC environment setup is run for each block with to * on top right corner.
-Note that VCPKG_ROOT won't be overridden if it already set in the environment.
+  `*` On Windows runners, the MSVC environment is setup for each block with the `*` on the top right corner.
+Note that VCPKG_ROOT will not be overridden by the value defined in the VS Developer Command Prompt environment, but the original value will be kept.
  ┌───────────────────────────┐
  │ <if VCPKG_ROOT defined    │  Inputs:
  │ and CC and CXX undefined> │   - `runVcpkgEnvFormatString`